Portrait of Madame Ingres

 Portrait of Madame Ingres is a late period oil on canvas painting by the French Neoclassical artist Jean-Auguste-Dominique Ingres, completed in 1859.
-Depicting his second wife Delphine Ramel (he was widowed in 1849), it is Ingres' final painted portrait, apart from two self-portraits.
+Depicting his second wife, Delphine Ramel (he had been widowed in 1849), it is Ingres' final painted portrait, apart from two self-portraits.
 It was probably painted to accompany Ingres's self-portrait of the same year, now in the Fogg Art Museum, Boston.